palewire/django-calaccess-technical-documentation/docs/index.rst

 the jumbled, dirty and difficult government database that tracks campaign finance and lobbying activity in California politics.
 Built using the `Django web framework <https://www.djangoproject.com/>`_.

-This is an active work-in-progress.
+This is a work in progress.
 It is developed and maintained by the `California Civic Data Coalition <http://www.californiacivicdata.org/about/>`_, a open-source team of journalists and computer programmers from news organizations across America.
+To learn more and get involved, read our backstory in :doc:`the FAQ </faq>` and reach out to `our leadership team <http://www.californiacivicdata.org/about/>`_.

 Table of contents
 -----------------